 This resource serves as an introductory PD booklet for groups of educators.

-QUEST helps students discover and embrace their passions.
-Inside this booklet, you will find a series of discussions, reflections, activities, and a “passion portfolio builder” designed to have students discover and practice their passions during the school day.
-This project is designed to occur at least one day a week for at least one class period, but can be adapted to your needs.
+QUEST helps students discover and embrace their path to purpose.
+Inside this booklet, you will find a series of discussions, reflections, activities, and a “path to purpose” guide, designed to have students discover and practice their passions during and after the school day.
+This project is designed to occur at least one day a week for at least one class period, but can be adapted to your needs. *Updated May, 2019